 Reviewing cost elements and Total Cost of Ownership (TCO)

 Additive Manufacturing is for most people the same as 3D printing and that means therefore a low productivity.
-The LATW process in Alformet has a significant better productivity using the full power the laser beam.
+The LATW process in Alformet has a high productivity and an efficient process flow.